 The project management team worked collaboratively with all stakeholders to create and launch the Designers Carbon Tool.
-Working together they created a form on Aconex mirroring that used by our Framework Contractors, which reflects Highways England's Carbon Tool.
+Working together they created a form on Aconex mirroring that used by our Framework Contractors, which reflects National Highways' Carbon Tool.

-It was necessary to create our own version, so that Aconex can collate all the entries into one form - previously our contractors were completing the Highways England form themselves.
+It was necessary to create our own version, so that Aconex can collate all the entries into one form - previously our contractors were completing the National Highways form themselves.
 We would then copy and paste the individual scheme information into one spreadsheet to add it all up, which was incredibly time consuming.